sanya28wd/sanya28wd/README.md

 ## About

-I’m a Computer Science undergraduate at BITS Pilani, Dubai Campus, pursuing a minor in Data Science and selected for the NUS AI Young Fellowship Programme 2026.
+I’m a Computer Science undergraduate at BITS Pilani, Dubai Campus, pursuing a minor in Data Science and selected as one of the 109 participants from 70+ universities among 26 nationalities globally for the NUS AI Young Fellowship Programme 2026.

 I build applied AI/ML systems that make technical problems more understandable, measurable, and useful.
 My work spans trustworthy AI, explainability, LLM evaluation, computer vision, and enterprise software built with SAP BTP and CAP.